 We provide causal evidence that patience is a significant source of bargaining power.
-To do so, we first generalize the Rubinstein (1982) bargaining model to any positive discounting, maintaining only the assumption that preferences are dynamically consistent across bargaining rounds, and characterize the unique equilibrium.
-We then experimentally implement a version of this game, where bargaining delay is negligible (frequent offers), so that dynamic consistency holds by design, while bargainers nonetheless face significant payoff delay upon disagreement, and we induce different time preferences by randomly assigning individuals their own payoff delay profile (week or month per round, with or without front-end delay).
-Our leading treatment tests the prediction of a general patience advantage, independent of any details of discounting, which we strongly confirm.
-Additional treatments show that this advantage hinges on the presence of immediate payoffs and reject exponential discounting in favor of present-biased discounting.
+Generalizing the Rubinstein (1982) bargaining model to arbitrarily non-stationary discounting, we first show that dynamic consistency across bargaining rounds is sufficient for a unique equilibrium, which we characterize.
+We then experimentally implement a version of this game where bargaining delay is negligible (frequent offers, so dynamic consistency holds by design), while payoff delay is significant (a week or month per round of disagreement, with or without front-end delay).
+Our treatments induce different time preferences between subjects by randomly assigning individuals different public payoff delay profiles.
+The leading treatment allows to test for a general patience advantage, predicted independent of the shape of discounting, and it receives strong behavioral support.
+Additional treatments show that this advantage hinges on the availability of immediate payoffs and reject exponential discounting in favor of present-biased discounting.